To collect and send information to Tanium for troubleshooting, collect

 - Get the start time of the start window for your profile.
 From the Discover menu, click Profiles.
 Hover over the profile_name and click Edit .
 In the Scan Window section, note the value of the Start Time setting.

-- From the Main menu, click Actions > Scheduled Actions.
+- From the Main menu, go to Console > Actions > Scheduled Actions.
 Click the Tanium Discover action group.

 - Select the scheduled action that is associated with the profile.
 Choose Discover Content - Execute Scan [profile_name] or Discover Content - Execute Scan for non-Windows [profile_name].
 Click Edit.